-The present and future publication of all 6,500 theses shows Trinity’s enthusiasm and collaborative approach for the digitisation as it expands into the online-focused academia world
+The present and future publication of all 6,500 theses shows Trinity’s enthusiasm and collaborative approach for the digitization as it expands into the online-focused academia world

-The task of digitising 2,000 theses was a collaboration between several bodies in the College.
-The collaborative effort stretches from the library to the three main faculties on campus – Arts, Humanities, and Social Sciences; Engineering, Mathematics, and Science; and Health Sciences – with parts being outsourced to ensure the best quality digitisation.
+The task of digitizing 2,000 theses was a collaboration between several bodies in the College.
+The collaborative effort stretches from the library to the three main faculties on-campus – Arts, Humanities, and Social Sciences; Engineering, Mathematics, and Science; and Health Sciences – with parts being outsourced to ensure the best quality digitization.
 The library staff who worked directly on the project were essential to its creation.
-Margaret Flood, Keeper of Collection Management, “drove” the project, while Sub-Librarian, Dr Christoph Schmidt-Supprian, was one of the co-ordinators.
+Margaret Flood, Keeper of Collection Management, “drove” the project, while Sub-Librarian, Dr. Christoph Schmidt-Supprian, was one of the co-ordinators.
 The Accessions Librarian, Trish Quigley, acted as the main liaison between the library staff and the alumni.
 The theses are held on the TARA system, which was handled by Niamh Brennan and Ashling Hayes, who were “instrumental in agreeing to host the collection”, according to Shenton.

-Glenbeigh Records Management (GRM), an Irish-owned company which specialises in the provision of a comprehensive range of records management services, worked with Trinity to scan all of the theses with the Austrian-made Treventus ScanRobot 2.0.
-This mass digitisation system is designed to digitise large volumes of any bound material.
+Glenbeigh Records Management (GRM), an Irish-owned company that specializes in the provision of a comprehensive range of records management services, worked with Trinity to scan all of the theses with the Austrian-made Treventus ScanRobot 2.0.
+This mass digitization system is designed to digitize large volumes of any bound material.
 The system can scan up to 2,500 pages in an hour and can output images in several different formats.
-It caters for various different types of scanning including fragile books and the manual scanning of book covers, spines and fold outs.
+It caters to various different types of scanning including fragile books and the manual scanning of book covers, spines and fold-outs.
 The scanner is so precise, in fact, that the few theses that were water damaged, due to a flood in the library a few years ago, can still be viewed in digital copies.
 Speaking to The University Times, Schmidt-Supprian states that Trinity went for the highest-quality option to act as a “digital surrogate” to the paper copies – meaning they would be exact digital replicas of the original paper thesis.
-The staff also took the time to include Optical Character Recognition.
-This gives the reader of the theses the advantage of searching the entire script for keywords, phrases and sentences.
+The staff also took the time to include Optical Character Recognition using things like this scanning software.
+This gives the reader of the theses the advantage of searching the entire script for keywords, phrases, and sentences.
 Schmidt-Supprian notes that “the one drawback of the high resolution of the e-theses is the big file size”, which, “under bad network connections”, will take a while to download.
 In light of this flaw, however, once all 6,500 theses are online, it will be possible to reformat the quality of the document.

 Shenton states that on the Irish scale, it is the biggest project of this type